-- All employees earning at least the National Insurance Lower Earnings Limit, which is £118 per week gross (from 6 April 2019) are eligible for SSP for up to a maximum of 28 weeks.
+- All employees earning at least the National Insurance Lower Earnings Limit, which is £118 per week gross (from 6 April 2019 - rising to £120 per week from 6 April 2020) are eligible for SSP for up to a maximum of 28 weeks.
 'Employees' are defined as those liable for Class 1 NICs or those who would be liable if their income was high enough.

 - For the tax year beginning 6 April 2019 statutory sick pay rate will be £94.25 a week and is set to increase to £95.85 per week from 6 April 2020 (see our ‘Statutory rates’ page for historic rates).

 - Employers can opt out of SSP if they operate their own scheme (contractual sick pay).
 Payments must be at least equal to what would be received under the statutory provisions.